awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-add-custom-domain.md

 + A Secure Sockets Layer \(SSL\) certificate managed by ACM\.
 **Note**
 You must change the AWS region to US East \(N\.
 Virginia\) in the ACM console before you request or import a certificate\.
 + To set up a custom domain name or to update its certificate, you must have permission to update Amazon CloudFront distributions\.
-You can do so by attaching the following IAM policy statement to an IAM user, group, or role in your AWS account:
+You can do so by attaching the following IAM policy statement to a user in your AWS account:

   ```
   {